bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:27:40

-C.
-Support for SPV wallets.
+(Update) C: Support for SPV wallets.
 There is a new discovery mechanism that allows for simple support for SPV wallets.

 Sjors: 00:27:48